Re-et-S/3DGS-No-PyTorch/README.md

 Starting point should be colmap sparse data and images.
 Expecting two folders in the data folder `images/` and `sparse/`

 Run train_app on command line with the following example.
 The code will periodically save point clouds, training checkpoints, and debug rendered images.
+Currently the saving is unoptimized and the checkpoint size can get large.
 Training and saving parameters can be modified in the `/include/config.h` file.

 ``` sh
 # start a fresh run